brianhie/evolocity/README.md

 ## API example

-Below is a quick example of using evolocity to load and analyze sequences in a FASTA file.
+Below is a quick Python example of using evolocity to load and analyze sequences in a FASTA file.
 ```python
 import evolocity as evo
 import scanpy as sc